athlidevacct/Crime-classification/README.md

 ﻿# Crime Classification
-> Use pyspark and scikit-learn to classify the crime into 30 categories.
+> Use pyspark to classify the crime into 30 categories.

 ## Data